tenable/routeros/pcap_parsers/jsproxy_pcap_password_bruteforce/README.md

 # JSProxy PCAP Password Bruteforce

 Given a PCAP and a password list, this project will try to brute force the password of an observed web login.
+Note that this can only work on webfig versions through 6.42.x.
+The login algorithms were changed in 6.43.

 ## Compilation
 This code was tested on Ubuntu 18.04.
 There is a dependency on boost and cmake.
 Simply install them like so: